xxc3nsoredxx/sedutil/README.md

 sedutil-cli --loadpbaimage debug /usr/sedutil/UEFI-*.img /dev/nvme0
 ```
 Unlike on standard systems, `unxz` will not work in the rescue image &mdash; `xz -d` is required.
-The name of the PBA image may (and should) be tab-completed to ensure it is correct.
+The name of the PBA image can (and should) be tab-completed to ensure it is correct.
 The initial password of `debug` will be changed in a later step.
 The third `sedutil-cli` command's third argument is "ell-kay".